Feastday Highlights: The Familial Example of Sts. Monica and Augustine

 Celebrating these days

 Since it is my parents' anniversary, we do try to attend Mass to pray for them and our family of seven children and 30 grandchildren.
-The celebration has varied over the years, with private dinner between the couple, to sharing the day with extended family.
+The celebration has varied over the years, ranging from a private dinner between the couple to sharing the day with extended family.

 As I mentioned before, I do think so much of Monica's and Augustine's lives hinge on the story of Augustine's baptism, so recalling our baptisms seems very appropriate to incorporate into these days.